NK952/CSD-215-DevJournal/Journal.md

 ## Intro to AWS
 AWS is a secure cloud plaform that offers a lot of global cloud-based services.
 You pay only for the services you use and how long you use them.

 The services you choose depends on the goals of your business and tech requiremnts.
+Some AWS services include:

+**1. Compute Services:**
+* Amazon EC2